Popular Itineraries

 This stunning 120km+ adventure takes in the Dunes Trail, Motu Road and Pakihi Track.
 It’s a journey including panoramic seascapes, fabulous high-country forest and farmland, and a beautiful river valley.
 It is very hilly!

-If you're staying in Ōpōtiki, have a hearty breakfast at the Hot Bread Shop Café, and grab a sweet treat and snacks for the trails before you leave.
+If you're staying in Ōpōtiki, have a hearty breakfast at the Hot Bread Shop Café, and grab a sweet treat and snacks for the trails, from Opotiki New World, before you leave.

 Cycle the Dunes Trail, an undulating 9km trail with incredible views out to sea, loads of regenerative plantings by volunteers, and chances to explore the wild and free beaches that the area is famous for.
 From the eastern end of the Dunes Trail, ride on to the Motu Road.
 From here, you’ll be riding spectacular, remote, road into the hills.
 It’s 55km to Motu village, with 48km of gravel road and a high point of almost 800m elevation.